Guardians vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In three games over the last 10 matchups when favored by oddsmakers, the Guardians have a record of 2-1.
+- The Guardians have played as the favorite in three of their past 10 games and have won two of those contests.

-- The Guardians and their opponents have combined to hit the over seven times in their last 10 games with a total.
+- In their last 10 games with a total, the Guardians and their opponents have combined to hit the over six times.

 Guardians Betting Records & Stats

-- The Guardians have an 18-16 record in games they were listed as the moneyline favorite (winning 52.9% of those games).
+- The Guardians have won 19 of the 35 games they were favored on the moneyline this season (54.3%).

-- Cleveland has played as moneyline favorites of -225 or shorter in just two games this season, which it lost both.
+- Cleveland has gone 4-6 when it has played as moneyline favorites with odds of -175 or shorter (40% winning percentage).

-- The Guardians have an implied moneyline win probability of 69.2% in this matchup.
+- The Guardians have a 63.6% chance to win this contest based on the moneyline's implied probability.

-- In the 70 games in which oddsmakers have set an over/under for Cleveland, it has combined with opponents to go over the total 28 times (28-39-3).
+- Cleveland has had an over/under set by oddsmakers 71 times, and have combined with opponents to go over the total in 28 of those games (28-40-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!